The periodicity conjecture for pairs of Dynkin diagrams: Mutations of products

 is the direct sum of the objects $(\tau^{-1} P_i)\ten P_{i'}$ where $(i,i')$ is among the $v_s$, $1\leq s\leq j$, and of the $P_i\ten P_{i'}$, where $(i,i')$ is not among the $v_s$, $1\leq s\leq j$. \end{itemize} \end{lemma}

 \begin{proof} We prove a)-d) simultaneously by induction on $j$.
 For $j=0$, all the assertions are clear.
 Assume the statement hold up to $j-1$.
 Then by a)$_{j-1}$, the vertex $v_j$ is a source-sink of $R(j-1)$ and $(R(j-1), W(j-1))$ is $(Q,Q')$-constrained by b)$_{j-1}$.
 So $(R(j), W(j))$ is still $(Q,Q')$-constrained by Lemma~\ref{lemma:mutation-Q-Qprime-constrained}.
 So we have proved b)$_j$.
 To prove c)$_j$, let $i'$ be a vertex of $Q'$.
 If $i'$ is not the second component of $v_j$, the sequence $i_1$, \ldots, $i_s$ remains unchanged and so does the subquiver $\hrz(R(j),i')$ by Lemma~\ref{lemma:mutation-Q-Qprime-constrained}.
 If $i'$ is the second component of $v_j$, then the sequence $i_1$, \ldots, $i_s$ is extended by adding $i_{s+1}\geq i_s$ and the claim of c)$_j$ still follows from Lemma~\ref{lemma:mutation-Q-Qprime-constrained}.
 Similarly, one proves d).
 Finally, we have to show a)$_j$.
-Indeed, the vertex $v_{j+1}$ is of the form $(i,i')$, and the first components $i_1$, \ldots, $i_s$, $i_{s+1}$ of the $v_1$, \ldots, $v_{j+1}$ which are of the form $(i,j')$, $j'\in Q_0'$, form a source sequence of $\hrz(R(0),i')$.
-So $i$ is a source of $\hrz(R(j), i')=\mu_{i_s} \ldots \mu_{i_1}(\hrz(R(0),i')$.
+Indeed, the vertex $v_{j+1}$ is of the form $(i,i')$, and the first components $i_1$, \ldots, $i_s$, $i_{s+1}$ of the $v_1$, \ldots, $v_{j+1}$ which are of the form $(x,i')$, $x\in Q_0$, form a source sequence of $\hrz(R(0),i')$.
+So $i$ is a source of $\hrz(R(j), i')=\mu_{i_s} \ldots \mu_{i_1}(\hrz(R(0),i'))$.
 Similarly, one sees that $(i,i')$ is a sink of $\vrt(R(j), i)$.

 Now let us prove e) by induction on $j$.
 For $j=0$, there is nothing to prove.
 Assume the assertion holds up to $j-1$.
-We know that $v_j=(i,i')$ is a source of $\hrz(R(j-1),i')$.
+By a)$_{j-1}$, the vertex $v_j=(i,i')$ is a source-sink of $R(j-1)$.
+So in particular, the vertex $v_j$ is a source of $\hrz(R(j-1),i')$.
 By the induction hypothesis, the direct summands of

 associated with the vertices of $\hrz(R(j-1),i')$ are the

 for $1\leq u<s$ and the $P_j\ten P_{i'}$ for $j$ not among the $i_u$, $1\leq u<s$.
 Now in $\cd^b(kQ)$, we have the sequence

 recalled in \ref{eq:AR-triangles}.
 By tensoring the sequence with $P_{i'}$ over $k$ and taking the image in $\cc_A$, we get the exchange triangle, which shows that the mutation at $v_j=(i,i')$ replaces the summand $P_i\ten P_{i'}$ with $(\tau^{-1}P_i)\ten P_{i'}$. \end{proof}